Aiswariya3a/learn_docker/README.md

 - System libraries and tools.
 - Specific settings and configurations.

 You build an image once, and you can use it to create many running instances.
-Just like a blueprint, the image itself is static—it's just the set of instructions.
+Just like a blueprint, the image itself is static, it's just the set of instructions.

 **Docker Containers: The House**